Radda in Chianti · Tuscany

 Spring

 The scent of wet earth and wisteria.
-The swallows arrive early March, threading the air above the terrace.
-Irises bloom between the vine rows.
-Poppies flood the meadows in April, and the countryside reaches the green it will never be again.
-Wild fennel lines the walking paths.
-Every morning, something new has opened.
+The swallows arrive in early March.
+Irises bloom between the vines, poppies flood the meadows in April.
+Every morning something new has opened.

 Summer